• Skip to primary navigation

 When I used to work in the restaurant industry I often worked with people who worked at multiple restaurants.
 One of the guys I worked with also worked at a pie place and sometimes he'd bring in a pie for us, he sure knew how to win me over LOL.
 But one of our favorites was when he brought in egg custard pie, so creamy, simple, and delicious.
 You find yourself always going back for more.

 I love it chilled in the fridge and also at room temperature.
 With a cuppa tea too, ugh dreams.
 Simple, delicious comfort food with the best creamy texture.
+Another delicious pie is pumpkin pie, often served only in the fall/ autumn months I think this pie is delicious all year round!

 close up of slice of egg custard pie on a stack of three white plates